exoscale/terms/eusa.markdown

   (through no fault or negligence of Exoscale).

 * (c) Exoscale receives a request from the Authorized Partner according to the terms agreed between the Client and its Authorized Partner.

-In the event Exoscale terminates or suspends an Order because of any reasons set forth in Sections 12, then Client agrees to pay to Authorized Partner the Service fees and/or any other fixed minimum charges for the term of the Subscription/respective Order.
+In the event Exoscale suspends an Order because of any reasons set forth in Sections 11, then Client agrees to pay to Authorized Partner the Service fees and/or any other fixed minimum charges for the term of the Subscription/respective Order.

-### 12.10 Supplier's Remedies
+### 13.2 Exoscale's Remedies

-In the event Supplier terminates or suspends an Order because of any reasons set forth in Sections 13.2 or 13.3, then Client agrees to pay to Supplier the Service Fees and/or any other fixed minimum charges for the term of this Agreement.
+In the event Exoscale terminates or suspends an Order because of any reasons set forth in Sections 13.1 or 13.2, then Client agrees to pay to Exoscale the Service Fees and/or any other fixed minimum charges for the term of this Agreement.

-### 12.11 Return of Data
+### 13.3 Return of Data

 Upon request of the Client notified at least thirty (30) days prior to termination of the Services, Exoscale shall make Client Data available to Client